-Security valuation-Portfolio securities and other investments are valued using policies and procedures adopted by the Trustees.
-The Trustees have formed a Valuation Committee to oversee the implementation of these procedures.
+Security valuation-Portfolio securities and other investments are valued using policies and procedures adopted by the Board of Trustees of the Fund (the "Board").
+The Board's Audit & Valuation Committee (the "Committee") oversees the implementation of these procedures.

 Investments for which market quotations are readily available are valued at the last reported sales price on their principal exchange, or official closing price for certain markets, and are classified as Level 1 securities under Accounting Standards Codification 820 Fair Value Measurements and Disclosures (ASC 820).
 If no sales are reported, as in the case of some securities that are traded OTC, a security is valued at its last reported bid price and is generally categorized as a Level 2 security.